 When the system powers-up and all drives have been detected, the NVRAID BIOS status message screen will appear.
 Press the <FI0> key to enter the utility.
-The utility allows you to build a RAID system on Serial ATA drives and Parallel ATA drives.
+The utility allows you to build a RAID system on Serial ATA drives.
 Press the <Ctrl> and <X> keys to exit the RAID BIOS.